Restaurant reviewers, anonymity, and the (non-?)wisdom of crowds — February 8, 2010

 I think owing to busyness at work, limited sleep, lack of exercise and similar things, I’ve been way behind on writing book reviews.
 Rather than wait until I have the time to handle each of them properly, I’m going to summarize as many as I can right here.

-* __Doug Henwood, [book: After the New Economy]__
+• Doug Henwood, After the New Economy

 (With thanks to Henry Farrell for recommending this.)
 The new economy — everyone blessed with thousands of (as it turns out, worthless) stock options, everyone making money off senseless business ventures, everyone a “web designer” — is over, and we’re back to the old economy.
 Henwood argues convincingly that the new economy was only really lucrative for the small handful of people on top, and that most of us just continued to get screwed: the American economy got a lot better for the rich and not all that much better for the rest of us.
 This all avoids being a tirade, because the author combines the prose of the pamphleteer with most of the erudition of a scholar. (“Most of” here is a compliment: most people don’t read scholars, and people should read Henwood.)